thapakrish/WikiView/README.md

 4. [Batch Processing] (README.md#batch-processing)
 5. [Cassandra] (README.md#cassandra)
 6. [Flask] (README.md#flask)
-7. [Repo directory structure] (README.md#repo-directory-structure)
+7. [Directory structure] (README.md#directory-structure)

 ## Introduction
 Wikiview is a data platform where users can ask questions about individual wiki pages.
 It is designed for data analysts and data scientists who might want to build data models to extract meaningful information from wiki data.
 I am interested in asking how pageviews for a given wiki page evolves over time, how events trigger pageviews to other pages, or if one can predict which hyperlinks are visitors to a given page likely to click next.

-Even though I am using this platform to crunch wiki data, this framework can be used for other graph-related problems.
+Even though I am using this platform to crunch wiki data, this framework can also be used for other graph-related problems.
 One could look at citations of papers in `arxiv`, for example, or user relationships in social sites where there is a temporal component to connectedness among the nodes.
 Furthermore, instead of `pageview counts` metadata, one can investigate the evolution of `text` content with minor edits to the code.

 ---